Next Step Career Planning

-- Consult with your career counselor for feedback on your resume, personal statement.
+- Consult with your career counselor for feedback on your resume and cover letter.

-- Approach professional and personal refrences before using them.
+- Approach professional and personal references before using them.

-- Attend a mock interview and etiquette skills workshop if available.
+- Attend a mock interview and etiquette skills workshop.

 - Have all important documentation organized and ready to provide to potential employers.

 - Set goals for reaching each stage of the application process to the jobs you have chosen.